 Thus the use of cloth printed with verdant vine and flowers is not an accident, but was chosen by Les’ Mother to be used in Zuni village kasina dances and then repurposed by Les as a symbol of Siitalpuva that would be appropriate for a Hopi Polik’Mana image.
 Although the construction of the tile 2016-02 was determined by Les’ proclivity to find new ways to express his art, the intentionality of the materials and design is part of traditional pueblo culture.

-I remain disappointed that all of the design is not hand-painted on clay, though I’m not sure if the intricacy and detail of design would even be possible with a paintbrush.
-I am appreciative that the gallery quickly contacted Les to determine the true nature of the tile and was entirely open to my returning it.
+I’m not sure if the intricacy and detail of design on tile 2016-02 would even be possible with a paintbrush.
+I aappreciate that the gallery quickly contacted Les to determine the true nature of the tile and was entirely open to my returning it.
 Taking all of the contradictory tensions of the above discussion into account, I made the decision to keep “tile” 2016-02 as both a compelling piece of art and an example of how much similarly and difference there is between this Polik’Mana “tile” and the one made by Nampeyo about 120 years earlier (2014-10).

 My need to define art into a singular category of “painting” or “pottery” says more about my limitations of imagination than it does about the aesthetic value of tile 2016-02.